allegations0/foc/docs/update/readme_1_7.md

 FoC v1.7 brings a very large update that adds new content, new features, and many more.
-Many of the new content are done by contributors, including Matthew Lang (who did a big chunk of work this update), Fae, Choker Guy, Hydrys, and much more (see list below later), so if you like their work, please show your appreciation!
+Many of the new content are done by contributors, including Matthew Lang (who did a big chunk of work this update), Fae, Choker Guy, Hydrys, and much more (see list below later).
+If you like their work, please show your appreciation to them!
 It will make their day for sure.

 Among the many features added in v1.7, the biggest one has to be the complete revamp of the game's main progression mechanic.
-In place of the previous fort-upgrading mechanic, we now have a proper base-building mechanic over 2d-grid.
+In place of the previous fort-upgrading mechanic, we now have a proper base-building mechanic over a two dimensional grid.
 This comes shipped with 650 different images for the building, as well as proper path-finding algorithm to find the shortest path between rooms.
 They have been quite polished and tested by the many volunteers in the [Discord server](https://discord.gg/PTD9D7mZyg).